denismaua/kpu-pp/README.md

 This is a C++ implementation of the *k-neighborhood local search algorithms for selecting strategies in (limited memory) influence diagrams* described in

 >    D.D.
 Maua and F.G.
 Cozman (2014), Speeding Up k-Neighborhood Local Search in Limited Memory Influence Diagrams.
 In _Proceedings of the Seventh European Conference on Probabilistic Graphical Models_, LNAI 8754, pp. 334-349.
+>    D.D.
+Maua and F.G.
+Cozman (2015), _Fast local search methods for solving limited memory influence diagrams_.
+International Journal of Approximate Reasoning (in press).

-If you use this code in an academic work, please cite the publication above.
+If you use this code in an academic work, please cite any of the the publications above.

+As by-products, this package also implements the strategy selection algorithms described in

+>    D.D.
+Maua, C.P. de Campos and M. Zaffalon (2012), _Solving Limited Memory Influence Diagrams_, Journal of Artificial Intelligence Research 44, pp. 97-140.

-As a by-product, this package also implements a variable elimination scheme for posterior probability computations in Bayesian networks.
+as well as a variable elimination scheme for posterior probability computations in Bayesian networks.
+With some minimal effort it is possible to use this code to implement the algorithms for MAP and credal network inference described in

+>   D.D.
+Maua and C.P. de Campos (2012), Anytime Marginal MAP Inference.
+In _Proceedings of the 28th International Conference on Machine Learning (ICML), pp. 1471–1478.
+>   D.D.
+Maua, C.P. de Campos and M. Zaffalon (2012), _Updating Credal Networks is Approximable in Polynomial Time_.
+International Journal of Approximate Reasoning 53(8), pp. 1183–1199.

 LICENSE
 -------